renspringlea/ryba.ren/index.markdown

 * Blood and Lightning: On Becoming a Tattooer (Dustin Kiskaddon)
 * The Point of Vanishing: A Memoir of Two Years in Solitude (Howard Axelrod)
 * Bosnia: A Short History (Noel Malcolm)
-* Transgender and Non-Binary People in Everyday Sport: A Trans Feminist Approach to Improving Inclusion (Abby Barras)
-* Tattoo Traditions of Asia: Ancient and Contemporary Expressions of Identity (Lars Krutak)

 ## Blog
 *These posts are hot takes and little tidbits that I find interesting, not systematic or rigorous examinations of any topic.
 "Notes on" posts summarise key academic sources on a given topic, rather than involving my own reasoning or views.
 I do not use generative AI to write (exceptions are clearly labelled).*